dohai2105/count-git-stars/README.md

-# How it work
+# How to count stars for multiple GitHub repositories

-For example you have

-git_project1

-git_project2

-git_project3

-// run following script to get star
+Suppose you have multiple local git repositories named git_project1, git_project2, git_project3, and you want to count the number of stars for each of them.

+Here's what you can do:
 ```
 python3 countstar.py